Skip to content

 I touched on attachment theory in my previous post, 4 Shitty Dating Advice Marketing Ploys I’m Sick of Seeing.
 So many narratives about dating revolve around the idea that women are clingy (preoccupied/anxious) and men distant (dismissive/avoidant) — and I'm not a fan of how much nuance that misses.

 Attachment theory is a biiiig, broad topic.
 And while there may be trends along gender lines, they're not absolutes, and we should consider how unique and complex humans are.
-It would be reductive to frame someone as having one attachment style — rather than showing varying insecure behaviors at different times with different people.
+It would also be reductive to frame someone as having one attachment style — rather than showing varying insecure behaviors at different times with different people.

 Also, I'm not a mental health professional.
 I'm just here to give a starting point for helpful information to know about yourself.